meldurson/AllTameable/README.md

 The original mod can be found at [AllTameable](https://www.nexusmods.com/valheim/mods/478?tab=description)

+A detailed changelog can also be found on the [Nexus Page](https://www.nexusmods.com/valheim/mods/1571?tab=description)

 I made this so I could use it on a dedicated server and ended up adding features that I wanted to have.

 __By default, the config file does not add taming to any additional creatures.
 Each creature has to be manually added to the config or use one of the provided config files__